Visiting Professor of Philosophy

-BA, Yale University; DPhil, University of Oxford.
-Dr. Tully’s areas of research and publication include 20th-century British philosophy, theory of knowledge, philosophy of language, and logic.
-He is professor of philosophy emeritus at the United States Military Academy at West Point and professor emeritus at the University of Toronto.
-He is the founder of the Mid-Hudson Philosophical Society, an informal federation of the philosophy programs at Bard, Marist College, SUNY New Paltz, Vassar College, and West Point.
-He is also cofounder, with Bruce Chilton and the late Jacob Neusner, of the Bard–West Point collaboration, a biennial multidisciplinary project for Bard undergraduates and West Point cadets enrolled in parallel courses with faculty from both institutions providing common course content.
-At West Point, he taught ancient philosophy, early modern philosophy, and logic.
-Publications include Intolerance: Political Animals and Their Prey (with Chilton); Just War in Religion and Politics (with Chilton and Neusner); Logic with Symlog: Learning Symbolic Logic by Computer (with Frederic Portoraro); “Three Studies of Russell’s Neutral Monism,” in Russell; “Informal Logic,” in Oxford Companion to Philosophy; “Regarding Privacy,” in Russell and Analytic Philosophy; and “Sub-Tractatus,” in Philosophy and the Cognitive Sciences; among many others.
-At Bard: Fall 2018.
+Biography:Dr. Tully’s areas of research and publication include 20th-century British philosophy, theory of knowledge, philosophy of language, and logic.
+He is professor emeritus at both the United States Military Academy at West Point and the University of Toronto, and founder of the Mid-Hudson Philosophical Society, an informal federation of the philosophy programs at Bard, Marist College, SUNY New Paltz, Vassar College, and West Point.
+He is also cofounder, with Bruce Chilton and the late Jacob Neusner, of the Bard–West Point Seminar, a multidisciplinary project for Bard undergraduates and West Point cadets to which faculty from both institutions contribute original course content.
+At West Point, he taught ancient philosophy, 17th- and 18th-century philosophy, and formal logic.
+Publications include Equality: More or Less (coedited with Chilton); Intolerance: Political Animals and Their Prey (coedited with Chilton); Just War in Religion and Politics (coedited with Chilton and Neusner); Logic with Symlog: Learning Symbolic Logic by Computer (with Frederic Portoraro); and a variety of papers in volumes and journals on the philosophy of Russell, Wittgenstein, and others in the early analytic tradition.
+He is currently writing Natural Logic, which combines philosophy of language and formal logic in the analysis of natural language arguments.

 BA, Yale University; DPhil, University of Oxford.
 At Bard since 2018.